Inexika/MyNotes-Service/README.md

 Sample config files for all instances are located in `./instance.sample` directory.
 Rename `instance.sample` to `instance`.

-Listened port is used as a file name.
+Use listened port as a file name.
 Instance config file contains parameters, related  to particular instance.
 Such as log file, stats file, etc.